-- 1. Turn ON the ignition switch. - 2.
-Press the UP or DOWN button until the System Setup (Customer-Programmable Features) menu is reached, then press the SELECT button. - 3.
-Press the DOWN button until "Calibrate Compass" is displayed in the EVIC.
+1. Turn ON the ignition switch.

+2. Press the UP or DOWN button until the System Setup (Customer-Programmable Features) menu is reached, 4 then press the SELECT button.

+3. Press the DOWN button until "Calibrate Compass" is displayed in the EVIC then press and release the SELECT button.

-- 4. Press and release the SELECT button to start the calibration.
-The "CAL" indicator will be displayed in the EVIC. - 5.
-Complete one or more 360-degree turns (in an area free from large metal or metallic objects) until the "CAL" indicator turns off.
+4. Press and release the SELECT button to start the calibration.
+The "CAL" indicator will be displayed in the EVIC.

+5. Complete one or more 360-degree turns (in an area free from large metal or metallic objects) until the "CAL" indicator turns off.
 The compass will now function normally.